litpublic/ansible-collection-rhel-system/README.md

 `firewalld_manage_service` can be set to `false` (default `true`) when running in environments where the firewalld service should not be managed directly (e.g., Molecule docker driver).

+Community note: contributors and users are expected to follow the [Ansible Community Code of Conduct](CODE_OF_CONDUCT.md).

 ## CI/CD

 - Pre-commit (`.pre-commit-config.yaml`) runs `ansible-lint` and `yamllint` locally.
 Install with `pip install pre-commit && pre-commit install`.